"The Perfect DIY Ring Light When Your Just Getting Started"

 Besides this blog, buying a camera is one of my best investments so far.
 I’m no photographer by any means.
 But I do like taking pretty pictures.
 I do think I’m much better behind the camera than in front of the camera.
 But ya know to each its own!

-With any camera rather a digital camera of your phone’s camera, we all know how important lighting is when it comes to taking a photo.
-Photography is all about light.
+With any camera, rather a digital camera of your phone’s camera, we all know how important lighting is when it comes to taking a photo.
+Photography is all about lighting.
 Some good lighting can really make a difference in the outcome of your photo.
 Some photographers only shoot at a certain time of the day known as – The Golden Hour.

 Because I do work a full time job and blog on the side, my normal routine is to take all photos on the weekdays after 5 PM always.
 Well guess what with the time change, it’s now dark when I get off work so I needed a plan b for good lighting.